Sh1nn0k/anbima-extractor/README.md

 1. Ensure all dependencies are correctly configured in your project.
 2. Run the `Main.java` class.
 3. Monitor the progress via the console.
-4. Find the generated Excel file in the project directory upon completion.
+4. Find the generated Excel file in the current user desktop upon completion.

 ---